bitjson/typescript-starter/README.md

 npm run doc:publish
 ```

-## Get scripts info
+## Describe package scripts

-You can run the `info` script for information on each script intended to be individually run.
+You can run the `describe` script for a description of the available package scripts.

 ```
 npm run describe